Cassandra Kelly: Board appointments

-In August 2017, Cassandra was appointed as Chairperson of Treasury Corporation Victoria, the central financing authority for the State of Victoria, established by an Act of the Victorian Parliament, having previously been appointed as Deputy Chairperson in 2015.
+In August 2015, Cassandra was appointed as Chairperson of Treasury Corporation Victoria, the central financing authority for the State of Victoria, established by an Act of the Victorian Parliament, having previously been appointed as Deputy Chairperson in 2015.

-In early 2017, Cassandra was appointed as Chair of the NYC-based technology startup Atomli Inc.
+In 2022, Cassandra was appointed as Chair of FutureFeed commercializing global decarbonization solutions for reducing methane emissions in ruminant animals.
+Awards include Bloomberg New Energy Award and Food Planet Prize.